zemian/java-lessons/readme.md

 This project contains notes for teaching and learning Java programming language.

-NOTE: All example and source code here are intended for Java version 11 (LTS) or higher.
+NOTE: All examples and source code here are intended for Java version 11 or higher.

 ## Install and Setup Java Development Kit (JDK)